-Why Kindness Matters: A Speech Therapist’s Perspective on the Importance of Kindness
+Why Kindness Matters: A Speech Therapist’s Perspective on Kindness & Mindfulness for Kids in NYC

-I am reminded this week of the late and great Mr. Fred Rogers and his steadfast message of living and leading with kindness and understanding in all our undertakings and interactions.
+I am reminded this week of the late and great Mr. Fred Rogers.
+His steadfast message of living and leading with kindness and understanding in all our interactions.

 Mister Rogers was an American TV personality and host of the acclaimed children’s show – Mister Rogers Neighborhood.
 He was also a minister and intimately studied early childhood development in his early career.

-Mister Rogers through his teachings and television show educated and guided generations of young children about the importance of kindness, friendship, understanding and community.
+Mister Rogers, through his teachings and television show, educated and guided generations of young children about the importance of kindness, friendship, understanding, and community.
+His teachings inspire my speech therapy work with children.

 “All of us, at some time or other, need help.
 Whether we’re giving or receiving help, each one of us has something valuable to bring to this world.
 That’s one of the things that connects us as neighbors – in our own way, each one of us is a giver and a receiver.”